raymond4Tell/Queue-Bot/README.md

   BEWT is calculated such that sum(each customer's payment) == balanceOnMachine
   balanceOnMachine is initially and usually 0, but will change as customers leave the queue, making and receiving payments.

+* Note for employers*: Yeah, I know it's terrible.
+I'm not writing it for you, though, nor for the market, I'm writing for my own education.
+If you think it might be worth something, let me know and I'll polish/finish it.
+Otherwise, this is just to please me, and barely even that.

 ## Current Priorities
 1. ~~Need to allow for persons arriving at different times.~~
   * Everybody just has timeEnqueued and timeSpentWaiting values, and calculations are made based on those.
 2. Need to add/test flags for priority tasks or C-level/VIP customers.
   * Can likely be handled by the simple fact that a VIP/priority task has a higher time-rate than other customers?
-3. Need to add a graphical/web interface, probably in Angular.
+3. ~~Need to add a graphical/web interface, probably in Angular.~~
   * In progress.
 4. Need to add some better testing mocks.
  * Unfortunately, at the moment it's all mocks.